swojtasiak/jsrdbg/README.md

 debugger instance for our own application.
 Let's say we need to bind it only to the localhost and to the default TCP/IP port 8089.
-We also would like the debugger to suspend as soon as a debuggee started in order to debug the script from the beggining.
+We also would like the debugger to suspend as soon as a debuggee started in order to debug the script from the beginning.
 Nothing easier than that:

 ```cpp
 JSRemoteDebuggerCfg cfg;